June 16, 2025 (6mo ago) — last updated December 28, 2025 (11d ago)

 Common Questions (Q&A)

-Q: How do I begin if I don’t know what spiritual practice suits me?
+Q: How do I begin if I don’t know which spiritual practice suits me?

 A: Start small and experiment.
-Try five minutes of breathing, a short guided meditation, or a five-minute journaling prompt.
+Try five minutes of breathing, a short guided meditation, or five minutes of journaling.
 Notice what gives you more clarity or calm, and lean into that.

 Q: I’m too busy for long routines.
 How can I maintain a practice?